 - Cap: The cap is the top of the well casing.
 The cap must end at least one foot above ground so it is not subject to flooding.
 The cap requires a screened vent to prevent insects from entering the well.

 - Pump: The well pump draws water up the hole and pushes it into the home.
 The well pump is usually submersible.
 This means the pump is installed in the well casing several feet below ground, making it operate more quietly.

 - Pressure Tank: The pressure tank is usually a 3-4 foot tall cylinder located in the home (usually in the basement).
 It stores water and distributes it through the home.
 The tank can also serve as additional storage for low-yield wells.
 The pressure switch located at the tank controls the pumps on/off cycle.

 - Pitless Adapter: The pitless adapter is a plumbing fitting that attaches to the well casing and routes the water supply line from the pump to the home.
 It is installed approximately four feet below ground so it is not subject to freezing.
 Before these were invented, old wells often terminated below ground in pits, or basement off-sets.
-Pits are no longer necessary, hence the name pitless adapter.
+Pits are no longer allowed.

 - Screen: The screen is at the very bottom of the well, attached to the casing.
 It keeps sand and gravel out of the well while allowing groundwater to flow into the well.
 Some wells drilled into bedrock do not need screens since the water travels through crevices in the rock, and there is no sand to filter out.

 Do I need to do anything if I switch to municipal water supply or no longer use my well?

 Yes, you must properly plug your abandoned well.
 For more information visit EGLE’s Abandoned Water Wells website.